kubedb/cli/docs/guides/redis/clustering/redis-cluster.md

 # KubeDB - Redis Cluster

-This tutorial will show you how to use KubeDB to run a Redis cluster.
+This tutorial will show you how to use KubeDB to provision a Redis cluster.

 ## Before You Begin

 Before proceeding:

-- Read [redis clustering concept](/docs/guides/redis/clustering/redis_clustering_concept.md) to learn about Redis clustering.
+- Read [redis clustering concept](/docs/guides/redis/clustering/overview.md) to learn about Redis clustering.

 - You need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [Minikube](https://github.com/kubernetes/minikube).